 On February the 15th, the Theatre day, the oldest Serbian theatre, delivers to the most eminent Serbian theatre writers, actors, directors, scenographers, composers, The Statuette of Joakim Vujic, The Ring with figure of Joakim Vujic and the Annual award of the Knjazevsko-srpski teatar.
 Nikola Koka Jankovic he is author of The Statuette of Joakim Vujic.
 He is sculptor born in 1926 in Kragujevac, since 1997 he is an associative member of SANU, Serbian Academy of Arts and Sciences.

-1985 - National Theatre from Belgrade, Ljuba Tadic, Mija Aleksic, Mira Stupica and Bora Glisic
+1985 – National Theatre from Belgrade, Ljuba Tadic, Mija Aleksic, Mira Stupica, Bora Glisic and Sterijino pozorje

 1986 – Mira Banjac and Miroslav Belovic

 1990 – Danilo Bata Stojkovic and Jovan Cirilov